bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 # Appendix VIII: preferred names of Coordinate systems

+## Definitions

+### Coordinate System

+A coordinate system specifies the information necessary to interpret the coordinates associated with the data.
+A coordinate system can be described by its topology (cartesian, spherical, polar, etc.,.), dimensionality, and units of measurement along each dimension.
+Every device that makes spatial measurements or has sensors described in a space has a coordinate system (e.g., an MR scanner, an MEG scanner, an EEG cap, Polhemus digitizer).
+The data output by most of these devices describe the number of dimensions, the units along each dimension, and in some cases the details of origin (for example, time).

+### Space, atlas and map

+A space|atlas|map is embedded in a coordinate system to ascribe meaning to the coordinates.
+For instance, Scanner, Talairach88, MNI, FS are different coordinate systems, while the Talairach atlas, MNI152, and fsaverage ascribe meaning to the coordinates in terms of brain anatomy.
+As an example to distinguish coordinate systems and spaces/atlas/maps, a 4D fMRI timeseries acquired without motion correction has individual time points all in the same coordinate system, but the atlas/map is different (due to motion) in different time points.

+### Landmarks

+Landmarks are properties of the object being measured and can exist in any coordinate system in which the object is placed/measured.
+They can be relevant points of the imaged object's structure (i.e. anatomical landmarks) such as the anterior commissure in a brain.
+They can also be devices that generate a localizable signal that are placed in the intended position before scanning (i.e. markers).
+Positions of landmarks are identified via manual or automated algorithms that detect these landmarks in (e.g., MR) or from (e.g., MEG) the acquired data or via explicit encoding of position (e.g., EEG sensors, headshape/coil digitization).

+These landmarks can be coordinates in a file or voxel/pixel intensity relations in image files.This information (coordinates or intensity relations) representing landmarks of the same or similar object (e.g., a template brain) in different coordinate systems can be used to transform the object between coordinate systems.

+## Introduction

 To interpret a coordinate (x, y, z), it is required that you know relative to which origin the coordinates are expressed, you have to know the interpretation of the three axes, and you have to know the units in which the numbers are